 I worked closely with the CEO and development team across two distinct phases over 6 months.

 With validated concepts in hand, we moved into intensive design and development.
-The result was a polished platform that launched to immediate adoption—the tool has since been used on productions for SHOWTIME, Prime Video, and Tubi.
+I led high-fidelity prototyping and interaction refinement, and collaborated closely with engineering during implementation to realize the shot-list editor and integration points.
+We iterated rapidly on interaction details, considered performance implications for large scripts, and defined production-ready export formats for call sheets and rental houses.
+Post-launch we monitored usage, addressed edge cases, and rolled out incremental improvements based on real-world feedback.
+The result was a polished platform that launched to immediate adoption; the tool has since been used on productions for SHOWTIME, Prime Video, and Tubi.

 Scenes are grouped by location and time of day.
 Shots nest under their parent scenes with clear visual hierarchy through indentation and color coding.